Kipwisp/runescape-midinet/README.md

 Midinet was trained on the [Lahk MIDI Dataset](https://colinraffel.com/projects/lmd/) for 250 epochs and then on the [Runescape OST](https://www.youtube.com/watch?v=lY4nX5e1ipA) (provided by Runescape Reorchestrated) for 50 epochs.

-The model had the following parameters (excluding the dataset):
+The trained model has the following parameters:

 ```
 {